 c) keep distributors informed of the results of such monitoring where a product presents a risk or may present a risk.

-For the purposes of the 2005 Regulations, a person or business who imports a product into NI (or the EEA) from outside of NI (or the EEA) may be a producer.
-Therefore, a business or person importing products from GB for supply on the NI (or EEA) market may now be a producer of the product and as such subject to the requirements set out above.
+For the purposes of the 2005 Regulations, a person or business who imports a product into NI (or the European Economic Area) from outside of NI (or the EEA) may be a producer.
+Therefore, a business or person importing products from Great Britain for supply on the NI (or EEA) market may now be a producer of the product and as such subject to the requirements set out above.

 Where a producer knows that a product they have placed on the NI market or supplied poses risks to the consumer that are incompatible with the general safety requirement, they shall forthwith notify an enforcement authority in writing of that information and